AlienKevin/SmartTextarea/README.md

 </html>
 ```

+## Update
+Because of the usual 24-hour cache by CDN providers, you should replace the @latest tag with @(the latest version number) for immediate update to the latest version.
+It's always the safest to use the current stable version @1.0.9.

 ## Credits
 This project's Find and Replace functionality is based on Jens Fischer's StackOverflow answer on ["Find and Replace for an Textarea"](https://stackoverflow.com/questions/7781099/find-and-replace-for-an-textarea/7781395#7781395).